prplfoundation/data-elements/doc/AdminGuide.md

 The init script for wccf_proc_null is file [`/etc/init.d/wccf_proc_null`](../utils/wccf_proc_null.in).
 It controls the location of logging output as well as illustrates the mapping of the above variables in the config file to specfic cmd line input parameters of the process.

-Process wccf_proc_null is configured to start on boot by virtue of its init script installed in /etc/init.d/.
+Process wccf_proc_null is configured to start on boot by virtue of the presence of its init script installed in /etc/init.d/.
+(In other words, there is no chkconfig utility in OpenWrt.)

 ###iv.
 Transmitters###

 In WCCF, the Transmitter element is responsible for moving data from the WCCF Agent to a Receiver.
-In Version 1.2.0, there is a single Transmitter that is configured to accept output from the above Processor and send it off of the AP to a configured Receiver using REST.
+In Version 1.3.0, there is a single Transmitter that is configured to accept output from the above Processor and send it off of the AP to a configured Receiver using REST.
 This Transmitter is named wccf_tx_rest.

 The config file for wccf_tx_rest is file [`/etc/config/wccf_tx_rest.cfg`](../utils/wccf_tx_rest.cfg.in).
 Its content is largely self documenting and is reproduced in its entirety here: